ImaanBontle/SDV-immersive-weathers/README.md

 **Introducing: Immersive Weathers!**

 With this mod series, I will slowly be adding more depth and variety to the in-game weather.
 Some of the planned changes include custom climates, dynamic weather, realistic forecasts and optional gameplay challenges.
-This project also follows a modular design, so you can pick-and-choose which mods to use.
-Each mod will allow you to tweak the numbers individually, or to use one of several pre-defined weather templates for an easier, streamlined setup, with the end goal being a realistic, fully-customisable weather experience.
+Each mod will allow you to tweak the settings individually, or to use one of several pre-defined weather templates for an easier, streamlined setup, with the end goal of making a realistic, fully-customisable weather experience.

 **The first mod in the series, [Climate Control](#about-climate-control), has just been released (did someone say 'Snow in Fall'?).
 Stay tuned for more news!**

+This project also follows a modular design, so you can pick-and-choose which mods to use.

 Read below for a summary of each mod.

 <!--Framework-->